-This report is segmented into three main parts.
+This report is segmented into three main parts of the Coca-Cola Case Study.
 The first part discusses market position, market share and product through research.
 The second part focuses on the current issues, core competence and future plans of Coca-Cola.
 Recommendations are provided in the third part in order to resolve the issues brought up earlier and to provide guidance towards its future global strategies.

 Coca-Cola is one of the most popular beverage companies across the world.
 It was invented in the late 19th century by John Pemberton as a patent medicine at first.
 Griggs Candler is a famous salesman who transformed Coca-Cola from an invention into a business and then registered trademark of The Coca-Cola Company in the United States since March 27, 1944.
 Today, Coca-Cola is a company which marketed in more than 200 countries and there are 59,000 branch companies and 71,000 workers in the world.
 Coca-Cola has taken up a quarter of the sales revenue in the beverage industry, comparing with the 11.5% of Pepsi, which was due to its successful implementation of its globalisation strategy.
 The purpose of the report is to provide recommendations to the directors of Coca-Cola by researching and analysing the market position, product, market share, current issues, core competence and future plans of the company.